samwu4166/ElectricMonitor/server/API.md

 error code : 0 -> invalid token format,
 error code : 1 -> user single login limit,
 error code : 2 -> no permission,
-error code : 3 -> other token errors
+error code : 3 -> other token errors,
+error code : 4 -> account has been suspend
 ```
 the format will be { payload -> data -> error_code}